aanshu18/Event-Bubbling-and-Capturing---JS/README.md

 </body>

   🎲Handlers added using on<event>-property or using HTML attributes or using two-argument addEventListener(event, handler) don’t know anything about capturing, they only run on the 2nd and 3rd phases.
+  The standard DOM Events describes 3 phases of event propagation:
+Capturing phase – the event goes down to the element.
+Target phase – the event reached the target element.
+Bubbling phase – the event bubbles up from the element.